MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Measuring human factors

 \textit{First-person data: self-reported assessments} These data include the direct reports of individuals about their attributes, beliefs, attitudes, and experiences, which are collected through questionnaires, scales, and interviews.
 Structured psychometric instruments, such as the \textit{Big Five Inventory} \cite{john1991big}, provide insight into an individual's personality traits.
 In contrast, Likert-scale self-reports of affective states, including fear, stress, and related factors, constitute a less structured yet equally standard tool \cite{cohen1994perceived}.
 Since such data reflect internal attitudes and perceived danger, first-person instruments provide valuable insights into long-term planning, organizational cultures, and behavioral tendencies.
 Their relative accessibility and scalability across heterogeneous populations make these tools easy to use for researchers who require a broad descriptive understanding.
 However, a clear downside of these methods is that they remain susceptible to \textit{self-report bias}, necessitating caution when interpreting quantitative results.

-\textit{Second-person data: behavioral observation and simulation} These data are the first-hand observations of the user activity in well-defined or semi-structured situations, such as experimental tasks, phishing simulations, decision-making games, and performance-based assessments.
+\textit{Second-person data: behavioral observation and simulation} These data consist of first-hand observations of user activity in well-defined or semi-structured situations, such as experimental tasks, phishing simulations, decision-making games, and performance-based assessments.
 For example, a factor like \textit{overconfidence} can be assessed through simulated investment scenarios \cite{bruine2007individual}, while \textit{vigilance} can be evaluated with attentional tasks such as the Mackworth Clock Test \cite{mackworth1948mct}.
 Since they can measure observable behavior, these measures are more objective than self-reported data.
-However, they tend to be ecologically valid only in experimental conditions; the control of an environment can often be artificial, which limits external reliability.
+However, they tend to be ecologically valid only in experimental conditions; the control of an environment can often be artificial, which limits external validity.

 \textit{Third-person data: biometric and physiological indicators}.
 Thanks to more advanced sensor technologies, we can regularly collect third-person data, such as biometric and physiological measures in real-time.
 These instruments, such as electroencephalograms (EEG), eye-tracking gaze direction, heart-rate variability, and galvanic skin response, enable us to record involuntary and subconscious reactions associated with various human factors, including mental workload, stress, distraction, and fatigue \cite{othmani2023eeg, schmitt2015monitoring}.
 The resulting temporal resolution and objective evidence are appealing; however, these methods generally require specialized apparatus and theories to interpret the results.